Cryszzz/CIS-5650-WebGPU-SNOW/README.md

 - `temperature`: change the temperature to be used for weather simulation
 - `precipitation`: change the precipitation to be used for weather simulation
 - `use gui weather`: enable the use of weather parameters given in the gui for weather simulation
+- `Hour of Day, Day of Year`: enable the use of change the day of the year which will affect amount of the solar radiation to the snow.
+- `Height Multiplier`: enable the use of change the height multiplier that change the height of terrien.
+- `Grid size`: change the grid size of each small cell grid size for terrein mesh.

 ## Overview